An Honest Assessment for Residential Remodelers and Commercial GCs

 Job Costing: Tracking Margin Across Every Project

 Residential remodeling is a business where profitability varies wildly by project type.
 Kitchen renovations, bathroom remodels, additions, whole-home renovations, and new construction each carry different labor intensity, material cost variability, sub coordination overhead, and risk profile.
 A GC who tracks only total revenue has no way to know which project types are generating margin and which are consuming it.
-Job costing — tracking actual labor and material costs against the quoted project value — is the tool that makes margin visible, and it’s a genuine Jobber capability on the Grow plan.
+Job costing is the tool that makes margin visible, and it’s a genuine Jobber capability on the Grow plan.

 How Job Costing Works in Jobber

-On the Grow plan, job costing in Jobber gives you a real-time view of each project’s estimated revenue versus actual labor and material costs as they accumulate.
+On the Grow plan, job costing gives you a real-time view of each project’s estimated revenue versus actual labor and material costs as they accumulate.
 Labor costs are calculated from time tracking — crew members clock in and out of specific jobs in the Jobber mobile app, and their recorded hours are costed at the wage rates you’ve configured.
 Material costs are entered as expenses against the job as materials are purchased.
-As a project progresses, the job costing report shows you the original quoted value, the labor costs billed to date, the material costs recorded to date, the estimated remaining cost to complete, and the current projected margin — all in a single view.
+The job costing report shows you the original quoted value, labor costs billed to date, material costs recorded to date, estimated remaining cost to complete, and current projected margin — all in a single view.

-For a residential remodeling GC who has been quoting projects based on intuition and experience rather than systematically tracked cost data, job costing reveals which project types are actually profitable.
+For a residential remodeling GC who has been quoting projects based on intuition rather than systematically tracked cost data, job costing reveals which project types are actually profitable.
 A GC who “feels like” bathroom remodels are profitable might discover through Jobber job costing that they’re running at 12 percent margin after labor and materials — below the 20 to 25 percent target needed to cover overhead and deliver acceptable profit.
-That data point changes pricing decisions for every future bathroom quote.
 For guidance on building a structurally profitable contracting business, our guide on growing a contracting business from solo to team covers the financial systems that underpin sustainable growth.

 Job Costing Limitations for Complex GC Projects

-Jobber’s job costing is functional for single-crew own-labor cost tracking, but it has structural limits for complex GC operations.
-Subcontractor invoice costs — which for a project-manager-model GC represent the majority of project costs — require manual expense entry in Jobber, as there is no subcontractor billing integration.
+Jobber’s job costing is functional for single-crew own-labor cost tracking, but has structural limits for complex GC operations.
+Subcontractor invoice costs require manual expense entry in Jobber, as there is no subcontractor billing integration.
 Equipment costs must be entered manually.
-And the reporting does not provide the detailed cost-code-level breakdown that commercial GCs or higher-complexity residential GCs need for project financial management.
-Platforms like Knowify, which was designed from the ground up for trade contractor financial management, provide significantly deeper cost-code reporting, budget-versus-actual analysis, and subcontractor cost tracking that Jobber’s job costing layer does not match.
+And the reporting does not provide the detailed cost-code-level breakdown that commercial GCs need for project financial management.
+Platforms like Knowify provide significantly deeper cost-code reporting, budget-versus-actual analysis, and subcontractor cost tracking that Jobber’s job costing layer does not match.

 Crew Scheduling, Dispatch, and Multi-Trade Coordination

 Scheduling for a residential remodeling GC is fundamentally different from scheduling for a service trade.
 A kitchen renovation doesn’t have a single “visit” — it has sequential phases where work by one trade or crew must be complete before the next can begin.
-Framing can’t start until demo is done.
-Rough-in electrical and plumbing must be complete before insulation and drywall.
-Cabinets can’t be installed until the drywall and paint are done.
 This sequencing dependency means GC scheduling requires careful management of work order across trades, timeline, and dependencies — a workflow that Jobber’s visit-based calendar handles partially but not completely.

 What Jobber’s Calendar Provides

-Jobber’s dispatch calendar shows all crew members and teams in lane view — each person or team occupying a separate column for the day or week.
+Jobber’s dispatch calendar shows all crew members and teams in lane view.
 Jobs and visits are assigned to crews via drag-and-drop.
 Crew members receive automatic notification through the mobile app when their schedule changes.
 For a GC managing 2 to 3 concurrent projects with a single primary crew, this calendar gives you daily visibility into who is on which site, the ability to reassign visits when scheduling conflicts arise, and crew notifications without phone calls.
-The calendar view spans day, week, and month orientations.
-Route optimization on higher plans can generate the fastest drive sequence between multiple job sites on days where crew splits between locations.
 During spring construction season when scheduling pressure is highest, this dispatch capability reduces the scheduling phone calls that consume office time every morning.

 Multi-Trade Sequencing: Jobber’s Structural Limit